karlanka/jekyll-now/_posts/2017-10-09-defence-and-its-impact-on-goals.md

 ## Intro
 In this first post of mine I will try to show what impact defenders have on the chance of a goal being scored.
 If you read this, you almost certainly know what expected goals are.
 If not [@11tegen11](https://twitter.com/11tegen11) explains it well here.
 Rather than just performing some sort of correlation test and draw conclusions from that I build a bunch of expected goal-models using logistic regression with different combinations of predictors or features.

-Let's begin with two examples:
+Let's begin with two examples.

 ![](https://github.com/karlanka/karlanka.github.io/blob/master/images/Paulinho%20defpressure%200.gif?raw=true)
 ![](https://github.com/karlanka/karlanka.github.io/blob/master/images/eddahri%20defpressure%204.gif?raw=true)